fp7mplane/protocol-ri/doc/protocol-spec.md

 The `export` section contains a URL or partial URL for __indirect export__.
 Its meaning depends on the kind and verb of the message:

 - For capabilities with the `collect` verb, the `export` section contains the URL of the collector which can accept indirect export for the schema defined by the `parameters` and `results` sections of the capability, using the protocol identified by the URL's schema.
-If the URL schema is `mplane-http`, result messages matching the capability can be directly sent to the collector at the given URL via HTTP `POST`.
-Otherwise, the binding between elements in the capability's registry and representations of these elements in the export protocol is protocol-specific.

 - For capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the component can indirectly export results, or a URL schema identifying a protocol over which the component can export to arbitrary collectors.
 - For specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the component should indirectly export results.
 A receipt will be returned for such specifiations.

 If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability; capabilities with an `export` section can only be used by specifications with a matching `export` section.

-The special export schema `mplane-http` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
+The special export schema `mplane-https` implies that the exporter will POST mPlane result messages to the collector at the specified URL.
 All other export schemas are application-specific, and the mPlane protocol implementation is only responsible for ensuring the schemas and protocol identifiers match between collector and exporter.

 ### Link

 The `link` section contains the URL to which messages in the next step in the workflow (i.e. a specification for a capability, a result or receipt for a specification) can be sent, providing indirection.
-The link URL must currently have the schema `mplane-http`, and refers to posting of messages via HTTP `POST`.
+The link URL must currently have the schema `mplane-https`, and refers to posting of messages via HTTP `POST`.

 If present in a capability, the client must `POST` specifications for the given capability to the component at the URL given in order to use the capability, as opposed to simply posting them to the known or assumed URL for a component.
-If present in a specification, the component must `POST` results for the given specification back to the client at the URL given, as opposed to .
+If present in a specification, the component must `POST` results for the given specification back to the client at the URL given.
 See the section on workflows below for details.

 If present in an indirection message returned for a specification by a component, the client must send the specification to the component at the URL given in the link in order to retrieve results or initiate measurement.